 :: 2014 :: My god brother, and mother in law died with in a few weeks of each other.
 I graduated from SDSU a few weeks later, and we moved to a new home.
 In the fall I started my graduate certificate while grieving.

-:: 2016 :: I broke my nose so bad (funny story) I needed surgery asap.
+:: 2016 :: I broke my nose bilaterally (funny story) so I needed surgery asap.
 I started trying to figure out chronic illness symptoms during the depression.
 I knew I needed help.
-I got a therapist out of desperation for my life.
+I got a therapist to help get my life back.
 I had been through MDD off and on since 2002 so I knew the signs.
 I opened a can of worms that was just growing and growing.

 :: 2017 :: 2018 :: I dug a little deeper but not much.
 I was so fatigued.
 The depression was lifting, and the lifetime anxiety.
 I got a part time job at a child development center with a very supportive manager I interned with before in undergrad/grad school even with lots of symptoms.
 Then I woke up one morning in May with vertigo, and was never the same again.
 My life turned upside down.
 Treatments, and doctors appointments ramped up.
 Almost every day I saw a doctor or specialist.
 I had to stop driving, and working.
 I thought I was getting closer to starting a family, and then my life stopped.
 I felt like I took 20 steps back.
 More like 20 million.
 Having a family felt very unreachable.
 More mothers days to go through.
 More new years without a time to try for kids.
 More feeling like I am not enough.
 More feeling further away from trying to have children.

 :: 2019 :: This continued.
 I had to start an antidepressant and get more treatment.
 More trial and error.
 More fighting.